stakater/kubestackplus-docs/content/for-administrators/how-to-guides/certificate-management/http01-certs.md

 - **`.spec.issuerRef.name`**: Name of the cluster issuer that you want to use when creating this certificate.
 You can confirm value for this field with cluster admin.

 !!! note
-Avoid modifying/deleting existing certificates as this might cause rate limiting at letsencrypt side.
+Avoid modifying/deleting existing certificates as this might cause rate limiting at Let's Encrypt side.
 You can read more about this [here](https://letsencrypt.org/docs/rate-limits/)

 ### Route